 - Tea Lattes: Most of the tea lattes include added sugar of some kind, so I would generally avoid them.
 For example, the Matcha Green Tea Latte uses a matcha tea blend that is mainly sugar, and the Chai Latte uses a chai tea concentrate that includes sugar and honey.
 Other tea lattes like the London Fog can be more easily modified to be low carb because the flavor infusion is separate from the sweetener; for the London fog, ask for almond milk and sugar-free vanilla syrup instead of regular milk and syrup.

-Whole milk (11.7g net carbs per cup) and skim milk (12.2g net carbs per cup) are not recommended on a keto diet because they have a lot of carbs.
+Whole milk (11.7g net carbs per cup) and skim milk (12.2g net carbs per cup) are not recommended because they have a fair amount of carbs.
 Instead, use either of these:

 - almond milk (1.5g net carbs per cup)